 Release Date: December 16, 2022

 What We Know: Warner Bros. is looking to keep director James Wan involved in the sequel.
-According to reports following the first film’s stunning box office debut in December, the studio wanted Wan to develop the project while deciding whether or not to direct.
-David Leslie Johnson-McGoldrick, a co-writer on the first film, soon emerged to write the follow-up and Warner Bros. set it for a 2022 release at the end of February.
+According to reports following the first film’s stunning box office debut in December of 2018, the studio wanted Wan to develop the project while he decided whether or not to direct.
+David Leslie Johnson-McGoldrick, a co-writer on the first film, soon emerged to write the follow-up, and Warner Bros. set it for a 2022 release at the end of February.
 Presumably, any sequel storyline will feature the return of Black Manta (Yahya Abdul-Mateen II) and his thirst for revenge.
 We’re also going to presume a wedding between Arthur (Jason Momoa) and Mera (Amber Heard) will occur.
 Of course, it is still unclear if Wan will direct the sequel after completing work on the horror film Malignant, due out later this year.

 How It Fits in the DC Extended Universe: For the moment, Arthur has the sea to himself.
 But there is always the possibility Diana (Gal Gadot) will reach out to him when she inevitably reassembles the League.